-Each participant in Advanced Blended Learning is required to develop a 10-minute activity/presentation for one of the four required monthly one-hour webinars.
+Each participant in Advanced Blended Learning is required to develop a presentation to share on Zoom.

-- You control your 10 minutes of time regarding format, tools, activities, etc.
+- You control your presentation regarding format, tools, activities, etc.

 - Webinars will be after school, time TBD by the cohort.

-- Conduct discussion with the other participants regarding a topic of interest.
+- Conduct a discussion with the other participants regarding the artifacts and evidence presented.